access-softek/pauth-toolchain-build-scripts/README.md

 # Building the toolchain

-Ensure `llvm-project` and `musl` repositories are cloned on the host and contain the commits specified in `llvm-brach-config` file (by default, you need the mainline LLVM monorepo and patched Musl version from https://github.com/access-softek/musl).
-Alternatively, you can pass HTTPS URLs directly to `./docker.sh sources`.
+Ensure `llvm-project` and `musl` repositories are cloned on the host and contain the commits specified in the `./config` file (by default, you need the mainline LLVM monorepo and patched Musl version from https://github.com/access-softek/musl).
+Alternatively, you can pass https:// or git:// URLs directly to `./docker.sh sources`.

 Checkout the particular commits of LLVM and Musl sources under `./src` and download Linux kernel tarball by running: